-For communication systems was a compelling but elusive goal.
+For many years, scalable routing for wireless communication systems was a compelling but elusive goal.
 Recently, several routing algorithms that exploit geographic information (e.g., GPSR) have been proposed to achieve this goal.
 These algorithms refer to nodes by their location, not address, and use those coordinates to route greedily, when possible, towards the destination.
-However, there are many situations where location information is not available at the nodes, and so geographic methods cannot be used.
+However, there are many situations where location information is not available at the nodes, and so total number of destinations in the network.
+1 On networks geographic methods cannot be used.